-The directors have pleasure in submitting their report on the financial statements of Simayla Pharmaceuticals (Pty) Ltd for the year ended 31
+The directors have pleasure in submitting their report on the financial statements of Simayla Pharmaceuticals (Pty) Ltd for the year ended 31 December 2020.

-Nature of business
+1. Nature of business

-Simayla Pharmaceuticals (Pty) Ltd was incorporated in South Africa with interests in the Pharmaceutical Industry.
-The company operates in
+Simayla Pharmaceuticals (Pty) Ltd was incorporated in South Africa with interests in the Pharmaceutical industry.
+The company operates in South Africa.

-Review of financial results and activities
+2. Review of financial results and activities

-The financial statements have been prepared in accordance with the International Financial Reporting Standard for Small and Medium-sized compared to the prior year.
+The financial statements have been prepared in accordance with the International Financial Reporting Standard for Small and Medium-sized Entities and the requirements of the Companies Act of South Africa 71 of 2008.
+The accounting policies have been applied consistently compared to the prior year.